RichardSkartveit/Semester-Project-1/README.md

 ## Description

-Concious coffe was a school assignment where i made a webside about Coffe shop. it contains
+Community science museum was a Semester Project, where the project was about a museum. i got inspired by science mueseum, and how cool that was.
+Then i made this one, wich are based on science for kids. where it is information about things to do for kids, parents and family.

+it contains

 -  Home page